The Bankrate promise

 - This card also comes with an exceptional welcome bonus, cellphone protection, primary auto rental coverage and roadside dispatch.

 My husband and I have been self-employed in the digital media space for more than a decade, and this has left us managing every aspect of our finances on our own.
 This means we do everything we can to earn more money, legally minimize taxes and save for early retirement.

-While we also have several Chase business credit cards (including the Ink Business Cash® Credit Card and Ink Business Unlimited® Credit Card), we are at the point where we use our favorite — the Ink Business Preferred — for around 90 percent of our business spending and bills.
+While we also have several Chase business credit cards (including the Ink Business Cash® Credit Card and Ink Business Unlimited® Credit Card), we are at the point where we use our favorite — Ink Business Preferred — for around 90 percent of our business spending and bills.
 By using one card to charge the majority of our business expenses, we are able to make tax time much more seamless and better account for what we’ve spent and when.

 How can one card meet so many of our needs?
 Some of the reasons are specific to us and our business, but the rest could apply to any solopreneur or small-business owner.
-If you’re intrigued by the Ink Business Preferred Credit Card, here are six reasons I love it — and why you might love it, too.
+If you’re intrigued by the Ink Business Preferred Credit Card, here are the reasons I love it — and why you might love it, too.

 Exceptional rewards in popular business categories

 The first reason we use this card so heavily is its bonus categories, which happen to apply to the bulk of our business spending.
 The Ink Business Preferred gives cardholders 3X points on up to $150,000 spent each account anniversary year (then 1X points) in eligible categories, along with 1X points on all other purchases.
 The eligible categories are:

 - Shipping purchases